What is Pupil Premium?

 Pupil Premium Strategy at Clandon

-Pupil Premium funding at Clandon is used primarily to accelerate the progress for eligible children, through the planning and delivery of a range of enhanced and personalised learning experiences and interventions.
+Schools are free to spend the Pupil Premium as they see fit.
+At Clandon it is used primarily to accelerate the progress for eligible children, through the planning and delivery of a range of enhanced and personalised learning experiences and interventions.

 Schools are held accountable for how we have used the additional funding to support pupils from low-income families.
 From September 2012 we are required to publish online information about how we have used the Premium.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the Premium and the extra support they received.